Work With Us

 We can, only if it is an Enhanced DBS with Barred List Check and you joined the DBS update service.
 If not, you will have to undergo a new check.

-Will I be required to undertake a DBS check if I work in Italy or the USA?
+Will I be required to undertake a DBS check if I work in the USA?

-If you are offered a role in Italy and the USA you will be required to have a local equivalent: “Certificato del Casellario Giudiziale” for Italy (obtained by the applicant) and “Background check” for the USA (obtained by TIE).
+If you are offered a role in the USA you will be required to have a local equivalent: “Background check” for the USA (obtained by TIE).

 TIE will cover its full cost for returning staff and 50% of its cost for new staff.